wcandillon/courrier/README.md

 # mailman
-Postman runner that can run requests in parallel
+Postman/Newman runner that can run requests in parallel

 ## Usage